MicrosoftDocs/azure-docs/articles/mysql/single-server-overview.md

 - **Dump and Restore** – For offline migrations, where users can afford some downtime, dump and restore using community tools like mysqldump/mydumper can provide fastest way to migrate.
 See [Migrate using dump and restore](concepts-migrate-dump-restore.md) for details.
 - **Azure Database Migration Service** – For seamless and simplified migrations to single server with minimal downtime, [Azure Database Migration Service](https://docs.microsoft.com/en-us/azure/dms/tutorial-mysql-azure-mysql-online) can be leveraged.
-- **Data-in replication** – For minimal downtime migrations, data-in replication which relies on binlog based replication can also be leveraged.
+- **Data-in replication** – For minimal downtime migrations, data-in replication, which relies on binlog based replication can also be leveraged.
 Data-in replication is preferred for minimal downtime migrations by hands-on experts looking for more control over migration.
 See [data-in replication](concepts-data-in-replication.md) for details.

 ## Contacts
 For any questions or suggestions you might have about working with Azure Database for MySQL, send an email to the Azure Database for MySQL Team ([@Ask Azure DB for MySQL](mailto:AskAzureDBforMySQL@service.microsoft.com)).
 This email address is not a technical support alias.